MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: Experiments

 \subsection{Multi-Round Experimental Results}

 The results of multi-round medical reasoning segmentation are summarized in Tables \ref{table:mt_seg_1} and \ref{table:mt_seg_2}.
 Table \ref{table:mt_seg_1} reports the overall performance across all rounds, while Table \ref{table:mt_seg_2} provides detailed scores for each individual round of interaction.
 Since existing text-prompt-based medical segmentation methods lack the capability for multi-round entity-level reasoning segmentation, we first incorporate human guidance to enable a broader and more equitable comparison.
-Specifically, humans with medical expertise assist traditional segmentation models through multi-round reasoning, allowing these models to perform the task.
+Specifically, humans with medical expertise quickly review the multi-round questions and historical outputs, infer the target at each round, then write a textual description as the prompt to the segmentation models, allowing these models to perform the task.
 As shown in Tables \ref{table:mt_seg_1} and \ref{table:mt_seg_2}, human assistance can substantially improve the model’s ability to perform multi-round segmentation.
 However, the overall performance remains suboptimal.
 This is primarily because, even with a certain level of medical knowledge, humans may still make errors when dealing with complex multi-round medical reasoning tasks, and their coordination with the model tends to be relatively rigid.
 In contrast, the proposed MediRound can effectively comprehend the current query while simultaneously integrating historical information and mask results from referred rounds.
-By achieving this capability, it demonstrates an average improvement of approximately 15\% across various evaluation metrics compared to other methods.
+By achieving this capability, it yields an average improvement of approximately 15\% across various evaluation metrics compared to other methods.
 Notably, despite its lightweight design, the proposed JCM remarkably improves the model’s overall performance, particularly as the number of interaction rounds increases (refer to Table \ref{table:mt_seg_2}).
 This improvement is primarily attributed to the fact that JCM refines suboptimal mask outputs from earlier rounds before they are referred in subsequent ones, thereby effectively mitigating the error accumulation inherent in the chain-like pipeline of multi-round segmentation.